 Empathy, not sympathy

-Sometimes a source’s preoccupation with your note-taking can be oppressive.
+Sometimes a source’s preoccupation with your note-taking can be distracting.
 If the questioning enters sensitive territory, just listen.
 You can make notes later.

 Do not rush questions, and do not exploit a source’s answers by sensationalising.
 Try to put yourself in the shoes of the interviewee and make sure that your questions are not insensitive.

 Despite the need for sensitivity, you still need to ask difficult questions.
-Just because someone tells you they have been a victim of torture, does not necessarily make it true.
-Be wary of people who exaggerate.
+Just because someone tells you they have been a victim of torture, does not make it true.
+Be wary of people who exaggerate, or those who may be in denial about something traumatic that happened to them.
 Make it clear that you cannot advance their case if you are not confident in the accuracy of their story, and do not neglect the cross-checks you would do with other types of interviews.

-Asking the right questions determines whether you have story or not.
-But even though gathering all the information is fundamental of an investigative story, it is as much more important to write about it comprehensively for your audience.
-The next chapter will discuss how to select and sort the information you collected into a compelling story.
+Asking the right questions determines whether you have story.
+But it is even more important to write about it comprehensively for your audience.
+The next chapter will discuss how to sort the information you collected into a compelling story.